toffickm252/House-Price-Prediction/README.md

 - Mean Squared Error (MSE): [0.24] - Measures the average of the squares of the errors

 # Save the model
+# with joblib

+Problems faced
+- The python environment was having dependacy issues so i had to switch to conda envionment

+- By installing Anaconda and changing the Environment Intepreter to conda.
+(base)